buerki/WADP/README.md

 *******
 COMPATIBLE SYSTEMS

-The WADP is cross-platform and tested under macOS (v.
-11), Ubuntu Linux (v.
-20.04), and via Windows Subsystem for Linux on Windows 10.
+The WADP is cross-platform and tested under Linux, macOS and via Windows Subsystem for Linux (WSL1 with an Ubuntu installation).
 It should work well on any platform that can run the bash shell.

 *******
 STARTING THE APPLICATION